 (This differentiation also applies to all of the emotions that we feel from happiness to sadness, confidence to doubt, but those are for articles for another time.))

 More often than not, these fears can be assuaged just by doing the activity or facing the thing that we fear.

 Rational fears are those fears that we face every day and they are, in most cases, perfectly fine and normal.
 Sometimes they are an alert or warning mechanism, as in when we sense that something isn’t right, either with a person or a place.
-Other times they are useful if we are making plans for something: the fear of things going awry will impel us to check and double-check, to rehearse, to practice, to pay attention.
+Other times they are useful if we are making plans for something; the fear of things going awry will impel us to check and double-check, to rehearse, to practice, to pay attention.

 As we say in Toastmasters before giving a speech, the goal isn’t to get rid of the butterflies in one’s stomach, it is to make them fly in formation!

 I make this important differentiation regarding fear because far too often we use not only fear, but the quest to eliminate all fear, as a crutch that stalls us from taking the action necessary to attain our goals.
 Too often, a person wants to wait until he is comfortable before he begins taking action, not knowing that chances are very likely that he will only feel comfortable once he gets into play.